-U.S. braces for 'hardest, saddest' week as coronavirus deaths surpass 9,300
+U.S. braces for 'hardest, saddest' week as some churches defy stay-at-home orders

-(Reuters) - The United States enters one of the most critical weeks so far in the coronavirus crisis with the death toll exploding in New York, Michigan and Louisiana and some governors calling for a national stay-at-home order.
+(Reuters) - The United States enters one of the most critical weeks so far in the coronavirus crisis with the death toll exploding in New York, Michigan and Louisiana, but a few governors still resisted issuing stay-at-home orders and a handful of churches held large Palm Sunday services.

 New York, the hardest-hit state, reported on Sunday that, for the first time in a week, deaths had fallen slightly from the day before, but there were still nearly 600 new fatalities and more than 7,300 new cases.
 Places such as Pennsylvania, Colorado and Washington, D.C. are starting to see rising deaths.